edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 4. Generate policy annotations and manifest

-Run the `generate` command to create execution policies that strictly control communication between the host and CVMs on each node and define which workloads are allowed to run.
-These policies are added as annotations to your deployment files.
+Run the `generate` command to create execution policies that strictly control communication between the host and CVMs on each worker node and define which workloads are allowed to run.
+These policies are automatically added as annotations to your deployment files.

 The command also generates a `manifest.json` file, which contains the trusted reference state of your deployment.